How DCF Interprets Omissions As Failing To Protect Your Children

 Quite often, these parents mistakenly believe that the defense of “I didn’t do anything wrong” will protect them.
 In reality, Chapter 39 of the Florida Statutes, which governs dependency actions, includes in its definition of “abuse” acts “and omissions”.
 What can a parent do to defeat the accusation of “failing to protect” their children?

-You Must Seek Injunction For Protection From Domestic Violence
+You Must Seek Injunction to Protect Your Child From Domestic Violence

 In cases where one parent has abused a child or the other parent, DCF will insist that the non-aggressor parent immediately seek a permanent injunction for protection against domestic violence.
 Otherwise you could be accused of “a failure to protect” your child.
 If you are a parent whose children have been abused, any delay or reluctance on your part to pursue this injunction will ensure that you will also be listed as an offending parent and that your children will be placed in another household, at least temporarily.